-In most circumstances parenting matters cannot commence in the Family Court or the Federal Circuit Court without the parties first having participated in family dispute resolution and obtaining a Section 60I certificate.
+In most circumstances, parenting matters cannot commence in the Family Court or the Federal Circuit Court without the parties first having participated in family dispute resolution and obtaining a Section 60I certificate.

 A Section 60I certificate can only be issued if:

 There are some circumstances where mediation may not be required or deemed appropriate.
-This is most usual in circumstances which may constitute family violence or there is an issue of risk to a child.
+This is most usual in circumstances that may constitute family violence or there is an issue of risk to a child.

 Following the engagement of the mediator an intake session will be conducted with each party individually.